 The College of Health Sciences is the unit within the University responsible for developing, implementing, and administering programs related to the education of health care professionals.
-This unit consists of the Departments of Health Information Administration, Nursing, and Occupational Therapy.
-The Wellness/Health Center and the HIV/AIDS Research and Policy Institute are the service units of the College.
+This unit consists of the Departments of Health Information Administration, Nursing, Public Health, and Occupational Therapy.
+The Wellness/Health Center is a service unit of the College.